Paving the way for disabled athletes since 1975

 - The B.A.A. reserves the right to reject any entry, issue special invitations, cancel the race, expand or further limit the field, or adjust the entry procedures for these divisions.

-Registration will occur on a “rolling admission” schedule, beginning with the fastest qualifiers.
-On Monday, October 6, eligible participants who have met the qualifying standard for their age and gender by 20 minutes or more may register.
+Registration occured on a “rolling admission” schedule, beginning with the fastest qualifiers.
+On Monday, October 6 at 10:00 a.m.
+ET, eligible participants, who met the qualifying standard for their age and gender by 20 minutes or more, were allowed to register.
 On Wednesday, October 8 at 10:00 a.m.
-ET, if space remains, registration will open for those who have met their qualifying standard by 10 minutes or more.
-If space remains, registration will open on Friday, October 10 at 10:00 a.m.
-ET for those who have met their qualifying standard by five minutes or more.
-Registration will close on Saturday, October 11 at 10:00 p.m.
+ET, with space remaining in the field, registration opened for those who met their qualifying standard by 10 minutes or more.
+With space still remaining, registration opened on Friday, October 10 at 10:00 a.m.
+ET for those who met their qualifying standard by five minutes or more.
+Registration temporarily closed to access the field size on Saturday, October 11 at 10:00 p.m.
 ET.

-If space remains after the first week of registration (Monday, October 6 through Saturday, October 11), then registration will re-open for all qualifiers from Monday, October 13 at 10:00 a.m.
+With space still remaining after the first week of registration (Monday, October 6 through Saturday, October 11), registration re-opened for all qualifiers from Monday, October 13 at 10:00 a.m.
 ET through Wednesday, October 15 at 5:00 p.m.
 ET.
-As during the first week of registration, entry during this period (Oct 13-15) will not be first-come, first-served and the fastest qualifiers among these submissions will be given entry as space allows.
-If space remains after this initial period, then on Monday, October 20 registration will re-open to anyone who meets the qualifying standards.
-Registration will remain open on a first-come, first-served basis until the maximum field size is reached.
+As during the first week of registration, entry during that period (Oct 13-15) was not first-come, first-served and the fastest qualifiers among these submissions were given entry as space allowed.
+On Monday, October 20 registration once again re-opened to anyone who met the qualifying standards.
+Registration remained open on a first-come, first-served basis until the maximum field size (see field sizes below) was reached.